fraserxu/fraserxu.github.io/_posts/2014-07-09-My-Front-end-Development-Workflow.md

 > An experiment to understand the usage, relationships and trends in the massive jungle of modern front-end technologies.

-As for myself, I'm trying to move to another company, and sometimes I need to explain to people the front-end development workflow in my current office.
+Sometimes I need to explain to people the front-end development workflow in my current office.
 So I decide to write this post, to have a brief summary of how I work in [Wiredcraft](http://wiredcraft.com) as a front-end developer.

 It's far from being great, and it's nothing fancy.
 I just write it down so that sometime later in the future, I know how I work at a certain period of time.
 In the mean time, to whom that may interest how I work, you should be able to find something here, and I hope it will be helpful to you.